We're giving you the chance to win back the value of your meal - every time you dine this month!

 window seats at lulus

 What: This diminutive wine bar attached to popular Herne Hill restaurant Llewellyn's does a lot with very little, serving a compact but delicious menu alongside a smartly curated wine list and some nice house cocktails.
-Outside tables are in high demand during the summer, when Lulu's really comes into it's own as you sip on a crisp white in the dappled shade of nearby trees.
-If you're lucky enough to live nearby, Lulu's does great lunchtime sandwiches too.
+Outside tables are in high demand during the summer, when Lulu's really comes into its own as you sip on a crisp white in the dappled shade of nearby trees.
+If you're lucky enough to live nearby, Lulu's does great lunchtime sandwiches, too.

 Where: 291 Railton Road, SE24 0JP